fillo01/meenah/README.md

 # Task 1: Pulling and Pushing to Remote Repo(Github).

-# The main objective of this task is to check the if the action of pulling and pushing files to github can be performed succesfully done withput errors.
+ The main objective of this task is to check the if the action of pulling and pushing files to github can be performed succesfully done withput errors.

-# You'll be required to pull files from the meena's repository and perform the following task individually and then push your changes to github.
+ You'll be required to pull files from the meena's repository and perform the following task individually and then push your changes to github.

 1. Debra
-    Create a css file and then put the background color: linear-gradient(to right, #d3cce3, #e9e4f0)
+    Create a css file and then put the background color: linear-gradient(to right, #d3cce3, #e9e4f0).
+Then add a simple photo with a hover effect(of your choice).

 2. Nyakenda
     Create a simple form with a username field, password field and comment area(Use textarea)